Daeodon: Description

-Daeodon shoshonensis is the largest-known entelodont; known adult individuals had skulls about 90 cm long and were about 1.77 m tall at the shoulders.
-It's differentiated from other entelodonts by a suite of unique dental characters, the shape and relatively small size of the cheekbone flanges of its skull compared to those of Archaeotherium, and the small size of its chin tubercle, as well as features of its carpus and tarsus and the fusion of the bones of the lower leg.
+Daeodon shoshonensis is the largest-known entelodont; known adult individuals had skulls about 90 cm long and were about 1.77 m tall at the shoulders, with large males estimated to have weighed at least 750 kg.
+Daeodon is differentiated from other entelodonts by a suite of unique dental characters, the shape and relatively small size of the cheekbone flanges of its skull compared to those of Archaeotherium, and the small size of its chin tubercle, as well as features of its carpus and tarsus and the fusion of the bones of the lower leg.
 Like other entelodonts, its limbs were long and slender with the bones of the foreleg fused together and with only two toes on each foot.
 It also had a relatively lightly constructed neck for the size of its head, whose weight was mostly supported by muscles and tendons attached to the tall spines of the thoracic vertebrae, similar to those of modern-day bison and white rhinoceros.

 Paleoecology

 Habitat

-Daeodon had a wide range in North America, with many fossils found in Agate Fossil Beds, representing an environment in a transition period between dense forests and expansive prairie, likely a major cause of their extinction in the middle Miocene.
+Daeodon had a wide range in North America, with many fossils found in Agate Fossil Beds, representing an environment in a transition period between dense forests and expansive prairie, likely a major cause of their extinction in the early Miocene.
 It adapted to the grassland with a more cursorial body plan than more basal entelodonts like Archaeotherium, losing their dewclaws entirely, proximally fused metacarpals, and similar shoulder musculature to bison.

 The Agate Springs bonebed was a floodplain environment with wet and dry seasons.
-Daeodon shared this landscape with small gazelle-like camels, the large browsing chalicothere Moropus, several species of predatory coyote- to wolf-sized amphicyonids that lived in packs, land beavers (Palaeocastor) that filled the ecological niche of modern prairie dogs, and thousands of small herd-living rhinoceros.
+Daeodon shared this landscape with small gazelle-like camels Stenomylus, the large browsing chalicothere Moropus, several species of predatory coyote- to wolf-sized amphicyonids that lived in packs, land beavers (Palaeocastor) that filled the ecological niche of modern prairie dogs, and thousands of small herd-living rhinoceros.
 The rhinos suffered massive periodic die-offs in the dry season, but Daeodon fossils are rare, which suggests they were neither social animals nor especially attracted to carrion.

 Diet

 Daeodon was omnivorous like all other entelodonts.
 Enamel patterns suggest eating of nuts, roots, and vines, as well as meat and bones.
 The superficial similarity to peccaries, hippos, and bears implies a wide range in terms of what plants Daeodon may have been eating.
 The dry seasons of North America at the time could get very harsh, so they may have supplemented their water intake by eating grape vines.
 The extent of its carnivory is debated, but tooth wear suggests they specialized in crushing bone and ripping meat, and bite marks on chalicothere bones suggest they either hunted or scavenged large herbivores.
 Foss (2001) argues its head was far too heavy to be effective in taking down large prey so it must have relied exclusively on scavenging, but its bison-like adaptations for running, the stereoscopic vision characteristic of predators, and evidence of predation in entelodonts calls this interpretation into question.
-The uncertainty of their diets suggests they were likely opportunistic omnivores similar to bears, eating whatever they need depending on the circumstance.
+The uncertainty of their diets suggests they were likely opportunistic omnivores similar to bears, eating whatever they needed depending on the circumstance.